LeandroFlorentin/service-auth/README.md

 + Authentication is required
 + Allowed user types USER and ADMIN. type USER delete only in your user.
 ```

+Users are of type USER; they can only delete their own user.

 **Query params**